vdhpieter/docker-letsencrypt-webroot/README.md

 # Let’s Encrypt (webroot) in a Docker
 ![Letsencrypt Logo](https://letsencrypt.org/images/letsencrypt-logo-horizontal.svg)

-Letsencrypt cert auto getting and renewal script based on [letsencrypt](https://quay.io/repository/letsencrypt/letsencrypt) base image.
+Letsencrypt cert auto getting and renewal script based on [certbot](https://hub.docker.com/r/certbot/certbot/) base image.

   - [GitHub](https://github.com/vdhpieter/docker-letsencrypt-webroot)
   - [DockerHub](https://hub.docker.com/r/vdhpieter/letsencrypt-webroot/)

+## Contribute

+I took over this project from [@kvaps](https://github.com/kvaps).
+I'm not a docker or open source expert but will do all I can to look at issues & PR's.
+Help is greatly appreciated!

 ## Usage